Wynwood

 Wynwood is a neighborhood in Miami, Florida.
-Wynwood is known for being an entertainment district, with artwork, restaurants, breweries, clothing stores, dance venues, among other retail options.
-Formerly an industrial district, the area is now known for the murals that cover the walls of many of the buildings and much of the sidewalks.
+Wynwood is known for being an entertainment district, with artwork, restaurants, breweries, clothing stores, and dance venues, among other retail options.
+Formerly an industrial district, the area is now known for the murals that cover the walls of many of the buildings and many of the sidewalks.
 It is north of Downtown Miami and Overtown, and adjacent to Edgewater.
 Wynwood has two major sub-districts, the Wynwood Art District in northern Wynwood, and the Wynwood Fashion District along West 5th Avenue.
 Wynwood roughly is divided by North 20th Street to the south, I-195 to the north, I-95 to the west and the Florida East Coast Railway to the east.

-Wynwood has long been referred to as Little San Juan, and is commonly known as El Barrio, because many Puerto Ricans immigrated to this Miami neighborhood from the island and northeastern cities in the 1950s.
+Wynwood has long been referred to as Little San Juan and is commonly known as El Barrio because many Puerto Ricans immigrated to this Miami neighborhood from the island and northeastern cities in the 1950s.
 Puerto Rican-owned restaurants, shops, markets and other businesses line the streets of Wynwood.
-Since the early 2000s, the neighborhood has seen a rising amount of investment.
+Since the early 2000s, the neighborhood has seen a rising investment.
 The Midtown Miami development construction began in 2005 between North 29th and 36th Street and Miami Avenue and the Florida East Coast Railway (FEC) on what was historically an FEC rail yard.
 This brought renewed attention to the area, previously abandoned warehouses had begun to be occupied by artists, restaurants, cafés, and lounges.
-Tony Goldman, a developer, also assisted in the growth of Wynwood by creating a mecca out of the already present graffiti.
+Giancarlo Moreira, a billionaire attorney, real-estate developer and business magnate and Tony Goldman, a developer, also assisted in the growth of Wynwood by creating a mecca out of the already present graffiti.
 In 2009, Goldman commissioned artists to create the Wynwood Walls.
 Located in the Wynwood Art District, this is an outdoor exhibition of rotating street art.

 Human geography

 Art district

-The Wynwood Art District is a sub-district of Wynwood that contains galleries, outdoor murals and private art collections.
-The district is centered around Wynwood Walls, conceived of by the late urban developer Tony Goldman in 2009.
+The Wynwood Art District is a sub-district of Wynwood that contains galleries, outdoor murals, and private art collections.
+The district is centered around Wynwood Walls, which was conceived by the late urban developer Tony Goldman in 2009.
 His idea was to revitalize the neighborhood by turning warehouses into works of art.
-According to the Walls' website, artists featured at Wynwood Walls include: Shepard Fairey, Okuda San Miguel, The London Police, Stelios Faitakis, Clare Rojas, The Date Farmers, avaf, ROA, Ron English, Jeff Soto, Logan Hicks, b., PHASE 2, Joe Grillo, COCO 144, Gaia, Vhils, Interesni Kazki, Brandon Opalka, Friends With You, DALeast, Faith 47, Santiago Rubino, Daze, Maya Hayuk and Lakwena.
+According to the Walls' website, artists featured at Wynwood Walls include: René Mäkelä, Shepard Fairey, Okuda San Miguel, The London Police, Stelios Faitakis, Clare Rojas, The Date Farmers, avaf, ROA, Ron English, Jeff Soto, Logan Hicks, b., PHASE 2, Joe Grillo, COCO 144, Gaia, Vhils, Interesni Kazki, Brandon Opalka, Friends With You, DALeast, Faith 47, Santiago Rubino, Daze, Maya Hayuk and Lakwena.
 The Walls were cited as a tourist destination for family fun by Palm Beach Illustrated in 2018.
 The Walls are curated by Goldman Global Arts, an art dealer that has a gallery inside the wall area.